Dream Into It: Dying to Live

 The album's first half, "Dying to Live", sees Idol reflecting on his past, such as his early passion for music, his humble beginnings in the London punk scene, as well as his alcohol and drug addictions.
 The opening title track starts as a "calm, electronic dreamscape with introspective lyrics" but evolves into a pop-punk ballad, as Idol recalls his childhood dreams.

-"77" is a faster pop-punk song and duet with Avril Lavigne, merging the raw punk energy emblematic of his 1970s roots, with the catchy, mall-punk sensibility of Lavigne’s early 2000s style.
-1977 is a famous year for punk rock and of significance to Idol, because he was part of the Bromley Contingent, a group of fans that followed the Sex Pistols around from show to show.
+"77" is a fast pop-punk song and duet with Avril Lavigne, which merges the punk energy of his 1970s roots with the mall-punk of Lavigne's early 2000s style.
+1977 is a significant year to Idol because he was part of the Bromley Contingent, a group of fans that followed the Sex Pistols around from show to show.